How to Install a Kick Plate

 First of all, you need to open your door.
 Use a tape measure to work out the width of the door.
 Try and get the measurement to the mm.

-You should ow remove 2 inches from the previous measurement (width of door).
+You should now remove 2 inches from the previous measurement (width of door).
 These two inches need to be removed so that your door has space to open and close.
 A kick plate also looks better with a little trim off the edges.

 Now, you need to work out how high your Kick Plate needs to be.
 If your door has a decorative panel/insert, you need to measure from the bottom of the door to the first panel or insert.
 You should now subtract 1 inch from this measurement, which will allow half an inch clearance on either side of the Kick Plate.
 If your door doesn’t have any decorative panels or inserts, then you will have to make the decision yourself and try work out the height.

-If you are indecisive of how high your Kick Plate needs to be, the recommended height for a standard sized door if 6 inches, and 8 inches for a larger door.
+If you are indecisive of how high your Kick Plate needs to be, the recommended height for a standard sized door if 6 inches and 8 inches for a larger door.

 You should now have the total dimensions for your Kick Plate.

-Using a guide
+Using a Guide

 The best and easiest way to actually install your Kick Plate is by removing your door, however a Kick plate can be installed while the door is still attached.